 Amanda Milholland, JCFM Director and Market Manager

 Port Townsend native, Amanda Milholland, has worked in the nonprofit field as a health educator, program manager, volunteer coordinator, community development worker and development director since 2004.
 Amanda worked as a Peace Corps Volunteer in Uganda from 2006 through 2008 where she assisted a grassroots nonprofit organization with education, animal rearing and other community development projects.
 She is an avid home gardener with a strong commitment to personal and community connection with local food.
-Amanda, her husband Gabe and daughter Inez are happy to be back in Jefferson County after living in Portland, OR.
+Amanda, her husband Gabe and daughters Inez and Brighten are happy to be back in Jefferson County after living in Portland, OR.
 Amanda had been directing the JCFM since Haloween 2015. firstname.lastname@example.org or (360) 379-9098

 Amy Goetz, Assistant Manager

 Amy Goetz and her husband Roberto have been a part of the market for over 10 years.
 Amy has lived in every part of Jefferson County and knows a good half of the population.
 Always dependable and friendly and approachable, Amy manages the Wednesday Market, the Saturday Market info, and processes all market fees.
 This season she will also be a lead at the Chimacum Farmers Market.
 She is the mother of two and friend to many of PT's cutest kids. email@example.com